UN Urges Musk To Ensure Twitter Respects Human Rights - UrduPoint

 Musk, the richest person in the world, took control of the platform a week ago in a contentious deal.

-After completing his mammoth $44 billion acquisition, Musk quickly set about dissolving Twitter's board and firing its chief executive and top managers.
+After completing his mammoth $44 billion acquisition, Musk quickly set about dissolving Twitter's board and sacking its chief executive and top managers.

 Twitter on Friday fired roughly half of its 7,500-strong workforce.